 How can Leman Academy be Tuition-Free?

 Pretty nice for our families, right?
 As a public school, Leman Academy of Excellence is funded by your taxpayer dollars from the state and the per pupil revenue passes through our authorizer, DCSD.
 All public schools in Colorado are required by state law to take the standards-based summative assessments that correspond to their grade level (3-8).
 The Colorado Measures of Academic Success (CMAS) is Colorado’s standards-based assessment designed to measure the Colorado Academic Standards (CAS) in different content areas.
-On April 8th to the 26th, grades 3-8 will take the CMAS English language arts (ELA) and math assessments and scholars in grades 5 and 8 will take the CMAS science assessments.

 Will state testing take away from learning?